lhondareyte/FreeRTOS-TP/README.md

-# Some test with FreeRTOS kernel
+# Tests with FreeRTOS kernel

 Trying to create a clean separation between application and [the FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel) kernel source code.